Carolyn Vachani, RN, MSN, AOCN

 Epidermal growth factor receptor (EGFR) is abnormally over expressed in many cancers (including those of the colon and rectum), so inhibition of EGFR can result in a decrease in tumor cell growth and decreased production of other factors responsible for metastasis (tumor spread).
-Panitumumab exerts its cancer fighting properties by competitively inhibiting the binding of epidermal growth factor to EGFR, which prevents epidermal growth factor from working and hence not allowing cancer growth to occur.
-Patients and their physicians must weigh the benefits of therapy versus the side effects of the treatment.
-Patients who are younger and/or in better physical shape are more likely to tolerate therapy, but elderly patients should not be excluded from chemotherapy based on age alone.
+Panitumumab and cetuximab are monoclonal antibodies that exert cancer fighting properties by competitively inhibiting the binding of epidermal growth factor to EGFR, which prevents epidermal growth factor from working, and hence not allowing cancer growth to occur.
+These agents are generally used for patients who tumor type is deemed “KRAS wild-type”.
+This means that there is no mutation with the KRAS protein.

 Interventional radiologists are specialists who use radiology techniques, such as CT scan, to access areas of the body and treat diseases without traditional surgery.
 These techniques are sometimes called "minimally invasive".
 In some cases, these physicians are able to help patients with colon cancer that has metastasized to the liver or lung.
 The techniques currently being used by these specialists include: CT directed biopsies, chemoembolization, radiofrequency ablation and radioembolization.
 By entering a patient's blood vessels, the physician can thread a catheter all the way to the liver and give treatment directly to the tumor.

 Radiofrequency ablation (RFA) is a local treatment that kills the tumor cells with heat, while sparing healthy liver tissue.
-When the tumor is too large or in a location not amenable to RFA, embolization may be used to cut off the blood supply to the tumor, deliver radiation to a tumor (radioembolization), or combine this technique with chemotherapy to deliver the cancer drug directly to the tumor (chemoembolization).
+When the tumor is too large or in a location not amenable to RFA, embolization may be used to cut off the blood supply to the tumor, deliver radiation to a tumor (called radioembolization), or combine this technique with chemotherapy to deliver the cancer drug directly to the tumor (called chemoembolization).
 These therapies are not considered curative, but can provide improved quality of life and extend survival.

 Some patients may benefit from having an infusion pump inserted to infuse chemotherapy directly into the liver.
 IR physicians can also perform palliative procedures, such as inserting a stent to relieve an obstruction, treating certain types of pain, inserting central catheters or treating blood clots.

 Once a patient has completed chemotherapy, they must be followed closely for recurrence.
-The guidelines for follow-up surveillance, written by the National Comprehensive Cancer Network are: physical exam (including digital rectal exam) every 3 months for 2 years, then every 6 months for 3 years; CEA level (if elevated preoperatively) checked every 3 months for 2 years, then every 6 months for 3 years; and colonoscopy in 1 year, with a repeat in 1 year if abnormal, or every 2-3 years if no polyps are found.
-There is not enough evidence to support or refute the use of chest x-ray or CT scan for surveillance at this time, so this varies from physician to physician and is more likely used in higher risk cases.
+The guidelines for follow-up surveillance, written by the National Comprehensive Cancer Network (NCCN) are: physical exam (including digital rectal exam) every 3 months for 2 years, then every 6 months for 3 years; CEA level (if elevated preoperatively) checked every 3 months for 2 years, then every 6 months for 3 years; and colonoscopy in 1 year, with a repeat in 1 year if abnormal, or every 2-3 years if no polyps are found.
+Patients who are at high risk of developing colon cancer recurrence, a yearly CT scan is recommended.

 Clinical trials have played and continue to play an important role in the treatment of colon cancer.
 In the past 20 years, considerable improvements have been made in colon cancer therapy, with overall survival rates increasing from 45 to 75 percent.
 The treatments we have today were refined through clinical trials, and many new avenues continue to be explored.
-Talk with your physician about current clinical trials for colon cancer in your area or visit our clinical trials matching service.
+Talk with your physician about current clinical trials for colon cancer in your area or use the OncoLink Clinical Trials Matching Service.

 Abeloff, M., Armitage, J., Niederhuber, J., Kastan, M. & McKenna, G. (Eds.): Clinical Oncology (2004).
 Elsevier, Philadelphia, PA.